rstudio-conf-2020/intro-to-ml-tidy/site/content/home/hero.md

 Welcome!
 This is the website for a two-day workshop offered January 27-28 at rstudio::conf 2020 in San Francisco, CA.

-This workshop provides a gentle introduction to machine learning and to the tidyverse packages that do machine learning.
+This workshop provided a gentle introduction to machine learning and to [tidymodels](https://github.com/tidymodels).